Diuris byronensis

-Diuris byronensis, commonly known as the Byron Bay donkey orchid, is a species of orchid which is endemic to the Arakwal National Park in New South Wales.
+Diuris byronensis, commonly known as the Byron Bay donkey orchid, is a species of orchid that is endemic to the Arakwal National Park in New South Wales.
 It has one or two grass-like leaves and up to five bright yellow flowers with blackish markings.
 It has a very limited distribution near Byron Bay.

 Description

 Diuris byronensis is a tuberous, perennial herb with one or two leaves 100-250 mm long, 2-4 mm wide and folded lengthwise.
 Between two and five bright yellow flowers with blackish markings, 20-30 mm wide are borne on a flowering stem 100-300 mm tall.
 The dorsal sepal is more or less erect, 9-12 mm long and 6-7 mm wide.
 The lateral sepals are 20-34 mm long, 1.5-2 mm wide and turned downwards.
 The petals are held horizontally, often turned backwards with an elliptic blade 9-13 mm long and 5-8 mm wide on a brown stalk 4-6 mm long.
 The labellum is 10-15 mm long and has three lobes.
 The centre lobe is egg-shaped, 9-12 mm long and 6-8 mm wide and the side lobes are 1.5-2.5 mm long and less than 1 mm wide.
 There are two ridge-shaped calli 3 mm long at the base of the mid-line of the labellum.
 Flowering occurs in August and September.